 By Hank Kellner | Updated April 22, 2019

-Thanks to the electronic revolution, graphic images surround us.
+Thanks to the digital revolution, graphic images surround us.
 No matter where you turn, a constant bombardment of posters, billboards, photographs, televised images, and more seems to assault your retinas.
 Seen from one point of view, this flood of images can easily overpower the senses.
 But from another point of view, the same images can be used to inspire writing both in and out of the classroom.

 A student of psychology, astronomy, and philosophy at Massbay College in Wellesley, Rose Scherlis has written "four published articles and one published poem for the Somerville News art section, which is a branch of the Boston Globe."
 Below are two other Scherlis poems that appeared in Reflect and Write: 300 Poems and Photographs to Inspire Writing.

 Here's a powerful example of a poem-photo combination that can inspire unlimited possibilities for writing.
 In the poem "Skateboarding" colorful images swirl and converge until the world blurs and the skater's mind becomes receptive to new ideas.
 The swirling lines and shapes on the accompanying photo add to the effect.

 Or just an empty lot to carve across

 Until the world blurs into a colorful blend

 Of distractions, possibilities, ideas.